Los Angeles Domestic Violence Lawyer

 Stalking - California Penal Code Section 646.9

 Stalking is characterized as either repeated following, harassing and/or threatening of another person to the point where that individual fears for their safety or the safety of their family.
+See our blog: Trespassing Laws in California.

 Can I Drop a Domestic Violence Charge in Los Angeles?